-Commercial buildings come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.
+Commercial facilities come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.

 Many factors can affect the profitability of a commercial building and the business operating from it.
 One of the most constant and reliable sources of cash flow is the depreciation deductions that both owners and tenants can claim.